zewa666/durandal-scaffold/README.md

 ```

 ##### Create the default Karma configuration file
-This will setup the Karma Runner config file, preset to Jasmine 2.0 and RequireJS,
+This will setup the Karma Runner config file and test-main runner, preset to Jasmine 2.0 and RequireJS,
 including the path setup for the DurandalJS Framework and it's dependencies.

 ```js